 You can check your product on your Shopify store.
 Here is the product that we just added from Oberlo.
 Check everything, and if you want to edit anything, You can edit from the products option ( Left side on Shopify admin).

-Now, You understand how to add dropshipping products from Oberlo and aliexpress.
+Now, You understand how to add dropshipping products from Oberlo and Aliexpress.
 You need to repeat “add product steps,” You can add lots of products from your niche.

 Categorization is one of the best ways to sell more and more products from a specific collection/category.
 It is also an excellent way to provide a great user experience that allows your customers to find items quickly according to their type, category, and more.

-Here are few excellent examples of the types of collections you can create in all kinds of stores:
+Here are a few excellent examples of the types of collections you can create in all kinds of stores:

 - Products on sale

 - Customer type (women, men, kids)